ChengruiMa/GameTheory_FinalProject/README.md

 2. **Performance Metrics**: Average returns and Sharpe ratios by strategy
 3. **Evolution Plots**: How strategies and prices evolve over time
 4. **Distribution Analysis**: Final equilibrium proportions

-## Extending the Project

-### Adding New Strategies
-1. Create a new class inheriting from `Trader` in `traders.py`
-2. Implement the `decide_trades()` method
-3. Add to the initialization in `simulation.py`

-### Modifying Market Dynamics
-1. Adjust stock characteristics in `_initialize_market()`
-2. Modify price formation in `calculate_market_clearing_price()`
-3. Add new market features (e.g., dividends, splits)

-### Different Experiments
-1. Modify distributions in `create_distributions()`
-2. Adjust convergence criteria
-3. Add new performance metrics

-## Research Questions Addressed

-1. Do deterministic or stochastic strategies dominate in equilibrium?
-2. How does initial distribution affect final equilibrium?
-3. Can adaptive strategies consistently outperform fixed strategies?
-4. How does market structure (stock characteristics) affect strategy success?
-5. What role does strategy diversity play in market stability?

-## Future Enhancements

-- Add transaction costs and market frictions
-- Implement more sophisticated learning algorithms
-- Include fundamental news events
-- Add network effects between traders
-- Implement short selling and leverage
-- Include more complex order types (limit orders, stop losses)